The Women's Impact Montréal Collective Fund at FGM

 This edition of Vital Signs is an overview of the situation of women and girls in Greater Montreal, which focuses on violence committed against them, their mental health, as well as their employment conditions and workplace integration.
 It also deals with the particular situations experienced by LGBTQ2S+ people, Indigenous, immigrant and racialized women, female youths and adolescents, senior and single-parent women, and those living with a disability or experiencing homelessness.

-The Women’s Impact Montréal Collective Fund (Fonds FAM)
+The Women’s Impact Montréal Collective Fund (WIM Fund)

 Join the Women’s Impact Montréal Collective Fund and you can help :

-- Mobilize the collective power of philanthropy in order to address the myriad issues that threaten the well-being of women and girls in Greater Montreal.
+• Mobilize the collective power of philanthropy to address the issues that affect the well-being of women and girls in Greater Montreal.

-- Educate a greater number of people on the challenges facing girls and women in our community, and the organizations that are addressing these issues.
+• Educate people on the challenges and obstacles facing girls and women in our community.

-- Impact organizations that offer transformative and lasting solutions to the problems faced by women and girls in Montreal.
+• Support organizations that offer transformative and lasting solutions to those challenges.

 Why join the Women’s Impact Montreal Collective Fund?